kalaspuff/docker-python-nginx-proxy/README.md

 to start the CMD section with `start-service`.

 The base-image will expose port 80, where nginx is configured to forward to your running code on port 8080.
+WebSockets may be used on the HTTP routes `/ws/*` and/or `/websocket/*`

 ### Pull from registry